jeredw/qbc/README.md

 There are 70+ error codes for various specific error situations.
 We're probably not going to model all of those exactly.

-# Support status
+# Feature status

-Built-in functions don't need special parsing, and can just be defined by the runtime.
-Many statements also don't need special parsing and can be parsed the same way as CALLs would be.
+QBasic doesn't distinguish the core of the language from libraries, but it would be nice to keep the grammar down to a somewhat reasonable size rather than just having hundreds of rules to match all the commands.

-However some statements have variable numbers or types of arguments, which isn't supported for user defined functions.
+Built-in functions don't need any special parsing, and can just be defined by the runtime... unless they are also keywords used in other contexts, and thus not valid identifiers, like `TIMER`!

-Many statements don't need special parsing, and can just be parsed as CALLs to built-in subroutines.
+In theory, many statements also shouldn't need special parsing and can be parsed the same way as CALLs would be.
+However some statements have variable numbers or types of arguments, which isn't supported for user defined functions, so that needs some special case support at runtime.
+And some statements have novel argument syntax like ordered pairs, file handles or keywords as arguments - it's probably easier just to parse those.

 | Feature          | Category    | Parser  |
 | ---------------- | ----------- | ------- |